Slide 1

 Learn How CVI Works

-Find out more about the core pillars of this work.
+Learn more about the core strategies of this work.

 Chicago, Illinois -- Tuesday, Oct.
 22, 2019..Terrrance Henderson and other staff members track shootings so that they can better monitor spikes in violence...Partnering with community agencies on the West and South Sides of Chicago, Chicago CRED offers holistic wraparound services including job training to disconnected young men in need of support..CREDIT: Alyssa Schukar for CRED/Emerson Collective